GaProgMan/CodeKatas/README.md

 # CodeKatas

-A repo for some of the code katas that I run thought
+A repo for some of the code katas that I run though on my [witch live streams](https://twitch.tv/gaprogman)

 ## Support This Project